 Using nationally recognized standards of care, we work with providers to develop clinical policies and guidelines for the care of our membership.
-We expect you to adhere to the relevant clinical practice guidelines when delivering care to our members.
+We expect you to adhere to the relevant Clinical Practice Guidelines when delivering care to our members.
 The Medical Advisory Committee (MAC) oversees and directs us in formulating, adopting, and monitoring guidelines.
+Provider feedback and input into Clinical Practice Guidelines is also encouraged and can be discussed during the MAC meeting.

-We select at least four evidence-based clinical practice guidelines that are relevant to the member population.
-We will measure performance against at least two important aspects of each of the four clinical practice guidelines annually.
-The guidelines must be reviewed and revised at least every two years or whenever the guidelines change.
+We select at least four evidence-based Clinical Practice Guidelines that are relevant to the member population.
+We will measure performance against at least two important aspects of each of the four Clinical Practice Guidelines annually.
+We ensure these guidelines are available to our providers to assist them in identifying and implementing up to date, best practices for their patients.
+Annual guideline updates are discussed at our Medical Advisory Committee (MAC) meetings, where feedback is sought and incorporated into the guidelines as necessary.

-A complete list of clinical practice guideline is located on our website.
-You may request hard copies of them as necessary by contacting Provider Services.
-See also the Quality Management section of this provider manual.
+A complete list of clinical practice guidelines is located on our website.
+You may request hard copies of them as necessary by contacting Provider Services at 844-396-2330, Monday through Friday from 8 a.m. to 5 p.m.
+Pacific time.